LaybeRize/PoliSim/ROADMAP.md

 - bug testing with users
 - implementation of the Zwitscher-System
 - basic general-purpose API for JSON
+- updates discussion and vote on end
+- advanced search for documents

 ### Tests

+- [ ] finished

 The 60% testcov are not project wide but inside the data folder for now.
 There the tests should cover most non-database dependent logic.
 For that reason the project should decouple database-reliant and database-indendent validation/processing